Cases & Actions

 Serratto v.
 Town of Mount Pleasant

-ELC, along with Abrams Fensterman, LLP, are representing five Hispanic voters in a lawsuit challenging the at-large elections for Mount Pleasant Town Board as a violation of the New York Voting Rights Act.
+ELC, along with Abrams Fensterman, LLP, are representing four Hispanic voters in a lawsuit challenging the at-large elections for Mount Pleasant Town Board as a violation of the New York Voting Rights Act.
 The at-large system dilutes the votes of Hispanic members of the community and denies them an equal opportunity to elect candidates of their choice.

 STATUS: ACTIVE

-UPDATED: February 26, 2024
+UPDATED: November 22, 2024

 BACKGROUND